BlueBindy/schengen_calculator/README.md

 Service account name is fionaschengen and the service account is: fionaschengen@schengencalculator-377909.iam.gserviceaccount.com

 From within Credentials on the menu, the service account was selected and then Keys was selected from the available menu.
 From here 'Add Key' -> 'Create New Key' with 'JSON' selected as key type.
-The file that was created and downloaded was saved into the directory XXXXXX.
+The file that was created and downloaded was saved into the directory as 'creds.json'.
+The client email account from wtihin this file was shared with the Google sheet that is linked to this programme.

 Finally, from within the Library tab on the menu, Google Sheets API was searched for and enabled.

+Sensitive data in the cred.json file was withheld from being pushed to GitHub by listing in .gitignore

+Two dependencies, Google-auth (needed to authenticate access to the Google cloud account for the spreadsheet) and gspread (a library), were installed using 'pip3 install gspread google-auth' in the command line and then imported into directory file: 'run.py'

+Scope in run.py was from Code Institute Python Essentials Project Walkthrough.

-Development was within a Github repository, based on the Code Institute template: https://github.com/Code-Institute-Org/python-essentials-template
+Development was within a Github repository, based on the Code Institute template: https://github.com/Code-Institute-Org/python-essentials-template .
+Repository is: https://github.com/BlueBindy/schengen_calculator and was built using the Gitpod button on the template repository menu.

+Acknowledgements
+SCOPE code and code to link the programme to the Google Sheet was taken from Code Institute Python Essentials Project Walthrough module